Adrian “Papua Badboy” Mattheis answered the call, and he proved he can compete against elite competition at a moment’s notice.

 “Other than the usual pre-bout butterflies, I was not nervous.
 I am very confident with my striking.
 I prefer a stand-up game, but if I get an opportunity, I will finish it on the ground.
 I am feeling more confident.”

-In the late 90s, Matheis barely escaped with his life after religious violence engulfed his village.
+In the late 90s, Mattheis barely escaped with his life after religious violence engulfed his village.
 It was his mother who helped the family flee from the Maluku Islands, where they were living, to nearby Papua, where they started anew.

 Despite falling into delinquency in his teenage years, “Papua Badboy” found calm in martial arts.
 He studied yusikaindo, and later rounded out his game under national martial arts pioneer Silawanto, who founded the Tigershark Fighting Academy in Jakarta.

-Matheis, who captured the 2016 ONE Strawweight Indonesia Tournament Championship in his promotional debut, wants to compete as much as possible this coming year.
+Mattheis, who captured the 2016 ONE Strawweight Indonesia Tournament Championship in his promotional debut, wants to compete as much as possible this coming year.
 Riding a two-bout win streak, the Jakarta resident is carrying momentum, and he wants to continue winning and eventually obtain a shot at the ONE Strawweight World Title.

 “He wants to be the world champ,” Silawanto states.
 “It is not going to be easy.
 He needs to focus and train, but he competes with all his heart.”

-With youth, passion, and new sense of confidence, Matheis is an athlete with a big future ahead of him.
+With youth, passion, and new sense of confidence, Mattheis is an athlete with a big future ahead of him.
 He is also part of a growing crop of Indonesian martial arts talent, along with Stefer Rahardian and Riski Umar, that is bringing awareness to the national scene.

 “Papua Badboy” knows the challenges that lie ahead of him, but he is willing to put forth the time and dedication to see his world title ambitions come to life.